 Step 1: Individual pieces of hardware, such as new high-end graphics cards, can require a beefy power supply.
 Before you go out and purchase that brand new, expensive video card, make sure you don’t need to upgrade your power supply as well.

-While standard upgrades and updates made on your laptop or home computer hardly influence your electricity costs, you can expect the bulk of the financial impact on your finances to come from upgrades to your power-heavy gaming system.
+While standard upgrades and updates made on your laptop or home computer hardly influence your electricity costs, you can expect the bulk of the financial impact to come from upgrades to your power-heavy gaming system.
 More power will also cause extra heat and noise since your computer will activate its fans to keep it from overheating.
 It’s best to pay close attention to your PC’s power usage if you’re worried about heat or sound.